 It would frustrate me when I slip into a scarcity thought pattern, feeling like I'm sliding backyards as you see other women making gains; it feels isolating and overwhelming to feel left behind.
 It has taken me years to recognize, investigate and redirect these limiting beliefs, and age certainly helps.
 My self-work is reinforced through work with teens; to offer a bridge to the younger generations of women to live a life of togetherness and realized potential without all the detours.
 Imagine if we could ensure that our girls would grow up without getting in their way as much.
 See a world that wanted them to soar.
 Expected them to inspire a meaningful change and valued their contributions and voices, all strengthened by tight-knit and supportive communities of women guiding the way.
 If technology can assist in this effort at scale, a different level of progress for women would be achievable in less time and increase global reach.
 Bringing feminine leadership influences closer to equal representation directing progress through more humanistic and life-centric considerations.

 Today, the youth I work with (and these are kids with economic means and parents that love and support them), and yet they're sad, lonely, more anxious than I ever remember.
 I see more body image distortion among young dancers, not less.
-We know that this is large because of toxic social media, the external validation feedback loop that is so pervasive and counterproductive to our youths' self-confidence building and spiritual development.
+We know that this is largely because of toxic social media, the external validation feedback loop that is so pervasive and counterproductive to our youths' self-confidence building and spiritual development.
 It's a pandemic of "likes"!
 I feel like the ones weathering the storm were the girls who had a limited appetite for social media compared to their peers.
 They never said "no" to trying new things.
 They had deep personal integrity and had solid and frequent relationships with nature.
 Oh, and not only did they study yoga with me, but they also developed strong self-practices.
 One girl stands out, Megan, and she has become my muse for what a world of content and unshakeable girls could look like!
 She embodies Blawesome in my mind, and her example will carve a new path forward for all our little girls, including my own.